 This has gained traction lately, and I only picked up on it about 2-3 years ago.
 It really caught my eye when I was able to use a buddy’s Normatec suit.
 I think compression shorts, tights and socks are legit and use them daily, BUT Normatec takes it to the next level.

-Normatec ($1500) is a motorized suit that uses air chambers to apply gradual compression to your legs and arms to force blood flow to and from body parts.
+Normatec ($1500 on Amazon) is a motorized suit that uses air chambers to apply gradual compression to your legs and arms to force blood flow to and from body parts.
 Again, this allows for better nutrient distribution and quicker muscle tissue repair.

 I wear compression gear on training days and recovery days.
 Especially on the recovery days when I am still feeling the previous session.

 The guy I use here in Fort Worth, TX is more of a problem-solver than a chiropractor in the traditional sense.

 He combines many different techniques to solve your problems.
 He is pretty good about getting issues solved in 2-4 visits and has consistently helped my athletes and my clients.
 I think this is a very specific skill he has.

 It’s important to work with someone that really understands what you do and how your injury needs to be treated.

 When training hard, it’s important to get regular body work.
 Not the kind that makes you want to fall asleep and dream of Japanese gardens but the kind that gets fluid moving and works out the kinks.